10 financing options for cosmetic surgery

 So what are your payment options?

-Consider Kathy Riffey, a Baltimore medical insurance analyst who recently lost 40 pounds.
+Consider Kathy Riffey, a former Baltimore medical insurance analyst who lost 40 pounds.
 The resulting saggy skin caused her to seek a breast lift and implants, and she did not have $8,000 saved to pay for the plastic surgery procedures.

 If you are considering plastic surgery, here are some payment methods to explore:

-1. Health care or medical credit cards
+1. Medical credit cards

 Advice: Research the card and read the fine print.
 Do not pay for multiple procedures upfront -- such as a series of Botox injections -- but insist on paying as you go.
-"A surgeon's job is not to determine whether a patient can afford the procedures, but rather to communicate whether the procedures can achieve the patient's goals," says Dr. Ariel Rad, director of aesthetic plastic surgery at Johns Hopkins School of Medicine in Baltimore.
+"A surgeon's job is not to determine whether a patient can afford the procedures, but rather to communicate whether the procedures can achieve the patient's goals," said Dr. Ariel Rad, former director of aesthetic plastic surgery at Johns Hopkins School of Medicine in Baltimore.
 "Patients should to take a step back after the consultation and ask: 'What procedures do I really want or need?' and 'What amount can I really afford?'"

 |Top 5 cosmetic surgeries in 2014,

 4. Breast lift, $4,634

 3. Eyelid surgery, $3,020